I, Tonya poster

 The inciting incident occurs at 15 minutes when Teenage Tonya meets Jeff Gillooly at the rink.
 The beginning of a toxic romantic relationship that will define and destroy her life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Tonya lands her first triple axel in competition, becoming the first American woman to do so.
+This reveals the protagonist's commitment to Tonya lands her first triple axel in competition, becoming the first American woman to do so.
 She actively chooses to push her skating to unprecedented heights despite all obstacles., moving from reaction to action.

 The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
 Here, The attack on Nancy Kerrigan happens.
 Tonya's dreams die in this moment.
 The "whiff of death" is the death of her career, her reputation, her chance at redemption—everything she worked for is destroyed., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.